TL;DR

 These conditions are often invisible.
 Business owners, fearing they will be perceived as weak or incapable, suffer in silence, self-medicating with caffeine and over-the-counter painkillers, all while their performance—and their business—slowly erodes.

-The staggering £3.5 million figure is not an exaggeration; it's a conservative calculation of the lifetime financial impact on a business owner suffering from these chronic-style issues.
+The £3.5 million figure is an illustrative scenario estimate of the lifetime financial impact on a business owner suffering from these chronic-style issues.
 Let's break it down.

 | Cost Component | Description | Estimated Lifetime Impact |